Can you believe we are in Bali – again?

 But not only was the breakfast fabulous, so was the friendly service, and soon Explorason had made a new friend with the Reef Manager.

 As a single Mum, I loved that!
 To have someone make a child feel special is indeed a gift.
 A gift to the child, and a gift to the mother.
-I saw over the few days we stayed here, just how positively this man effected him, and made the start of each day special.
+I saw over the few days we stayed here, just how positively this man inspired him and made the start of each day special.

 With all that divine breakfast food; most of which I am pleased to say was really healthy, it was time to get some exercise.

-In the end we realised Explorason needed to improve his bicycle riding skills (we’ll work on his balance and confidence on a bike at the next housesit), and we ended up going for a walk and doing some shopping instead.
+In the end, we realized Explorason needed to improve his bicycle riding skills (we’ll work on his balance and confidence on a bike at the next housesit), and we ended up going for a walk and doing some shopping instead.

 I was so impressed with the friendliness and one-on-one assistance the instructor gave me.